 Codependency is a psychological condition that is characterized by a deep fear of abandonment.
 Individuals who are codependent experience a constant fear of being alone or rejected, as they hold the belief that they are undeserving of love and affection.
 This fear often leads them to seek continual reassurance and approval from others, while avoiding any form of confrontation.
 Additionally, codependent individuals may go to great lengths in order to please others, neglecting their own needs and desires in the process.

 Overcoming this fear requires a process of developing self-worth and learning to rely on oneself for validation and support.
-It is crucial for codependent individuals to establish healthy boundaries in their relationships and seek professional therapy or support groups.
+It is crucial for codependent individuals to establish healthy boundaries in their relationships and seek professional therapy or support groups at an outpatient treatment center.
 These strategies are essential in breaking free from codependent patterns and fostering healthier and more fulfilling connections with others.

 Addressing Codependent Patterns